Exiled Russian mercenary boss Prigozhin hails Niger coup, touts services

 There have been various sightings of Prigozhin in Russia since the post-mutiny deal was clinched and the Kremlin said he had even attended a meeting with Putin, who had earlier called the abortive mutiny "a stab in the back".

-The voice message's release coincided with the publication on Telegram of at least two photographs purporting to show Prigozhin meeting African attendees of a showcase two-day Russia-Africa summit in St Petersburg which concludes on Friday.
+The voice message's release coincided with the publication on Telegram of at least two photographs purporting to show Prigozhin meeting African attendees of a Russia-Africa summit in St Petersburg that concluded on Friday.

-Reuters verified the location shown in one of the photographs as the Trezzini Palace hotel in St Petersburg, Prigozhin's home town.
-The lanyard worn by the official from Central African Republic (CAR) he is shown meeting in the same photograph matches those given to the summit's delegates.
+Reuters verified the location shown in one of the photographs as the Trezzini Palace hotel in St Petersburg, the home town of both Prigozhin and Putin.
+The lanyard worn by the official from CAR he is shown meeting in the same photograph matches those given to the summit's delegates.

 Smiling and wearing blue jeans and a white polo shirt, Prigozhin looks relaxed in the photos as he poses to shake the hands of the delegates.

-Prigozhin, in his voice message, boasted of Wagner's alleged efficiency in helping African nations stabilise and develop in what sounded like a sales pitch.
+In his voice message, Prigozhin boasted of Wagner's alleged efficiency in helping African nations stabilise and develop.

-"...Thousands of Wagner fighters are capable of bringing order and of destroying terrorists and of not allowing them to harm the local populations of these states," he said.
+In new comments to Cameroon-based Afrique Media broadcast on Friday evening, Prigozhin lauded the way the Africa summit had gone, praising Putin for forging what he called one-on-one working relationships with African leaders based on trust.

+"Russia today offers both...economic relations and security exports, without which Africa today cannot exist," he said, according to a transcript posted on Wagner Telegram channels.

 Sergei Lavrov, Russia's foreign minister, said on Thursday that constitutional order in Niger should be restored.

-Analysts said the Prigozhin appearances indicated that his private military company (PMC) would continue to play a role in furthering the Kremlin's foreign policy agenda in Africa.
+Analysts said the Prigozhin appearances indicated that Wagner would continue to play a role in furthering the Kremlin's foreign policy agenda in Africa and were designed to send a signal of continuity to African partners after the tumult of the failed mercenary mutiny inside Russia.

-"Yes, it's wild that Prigozhin is back in Russia, and apparently has been several times.
-But it's also in line with both Wagner's and Russia's goals to project normalcy and business as usual," Catrina Doxsee, an expert at the U.S. CSIS think tank, said on messaging platform X.
+"Yes, it's wild that Prigozhin is back in Russia, and apparently has been several times," Catrina Doxsee, an expert at the U.S. CSIS think tank, said on messaging platform X.

-"Moscow will likely use the Summit to reassure African partners of their commitment and continuity of PMC services in the wake of the uncertainty from the past month," she said.
+"But it's also in line with both Wagner's and Russia's goals to project normalcy and business as usual."